zavalab/ADAM_Documentation/waste_to_energy.md

 <h2>Background</h2>

 <p>
-    Cattle manure from CAFOs contributes to air pollution and water pollution through the emission of greenhouse gases and nutrient runoff to surrounding bodies of water.
+    Cattle manure from CAFOs contributes to air and water pollution through the emission of greenhouse gases and nutrient runoff to surrounding bodies of water.
 Rather than simply disposing of the waste and allowing it to generate pollutants, we can process this waste into bio-electricity.
 </p>

 <p>
     The Waste to Energy case study is a management-type model involving a system of CAFOs, technology sites, and demand nodes.
 The CAFOs act as the suppliers of cow manure.
-They can choose to either process the cow manure at a technology site or dispose of it.
+They can choose to either process the cow manure at a technology site or dispose of it at a disposal facility.
 </p>

 <img src="Pictures\waste_to_energy\map.png">